conan-io/docs/cheatsheet.rst

 .. code-block:: bash

     $ conan install <package>/<version>@[<user>/<channel>#<revision>]
                     [-r=<remote ID>]                                    # Download dependencies from only the specified remote

-    # Install a package requirement from a Conanfile.txt, saved in your current directory,
+    $ conan install .  # Install a package requirement from a Conanfile.txt, saved in your current directory, with all
-    # with all options and settings coming from your default profile
+                       # options and settings coming from your default profile
-    $ conan install .

-    # As above, but override one option and one setting:
+    $ conan install . -o pkg_name:use_debug_mode=on -s compiler=clang   # As above, but override one option and one
-    $ conan install . -o pkg_name:use_debug_mode=on -s compiler=clang
+                                                                        # setting

 See `conan install <https://docs.conan.io/en/latest/reference/commands/consumer/install.html>`_ reference.